ratmod/ratmod.github.io/docs/config-command-reference.md

 - `\team a` = afk (away from keyboard)

 #### Spectator commands:
-- `\followauto` will automatically switch to follow the flag carrier
+- `\followauto` Automatically cycle spectating through players.
+It also switches to flag carriers automatically in CTF.
 - `\game <1-5>` select which game to watch.
 This only works for multi-tournament server while you are in spectator mode.

 #### Calling for timeout: